199 Main Street

 - Obtained dismissal of claims against government officials on the basis of qualified immunity from suit.

-- Jennifer was the senior associate and second chair of the litigation team that brought suit against a German industrial manufacturer and its parent corporation on behalf of a Vermont company, alleging breach of contract, fraud, and breach of the implied covenant of good faith and fair dealing.
+- Second chair of the litigation team that brought suit against a German industrial manufacturer and its parent corporation on behalf of a Vermont company, alleging breach of contract, fraud, and breach of the implied covenant of good faith and fair dealing.
 The claim arose out of a manufacturer’s representative agreement.
 The suit, which was in the Federal District Court for the District of Vermont, was vigorously litigated, requiring numerous experts, and depositions in California, Washington, Texas, and New York, amongst others.
 After successfully defeating a barrage of motions filed by the defendants, the case was settled on the eve of trial.
 The terms of the settlement are required to be kept confidential.

 - Assisted in obtaining a multi-million dollar jury verdict for a Vermont ski and snowboard resort in a breach of contract dispute against the Alliance of Action Sports and NBC Universal involving an internationally televised action sports event.